 His hard-edged baritone replies, “It’s just Chuck.
 And the rule hasn’t changed—no one touches that piece but me.
 Got it?”

-Chuck’s bass had belonged to his father and grandfather, and, at least according to Chuck himself, has been on stage with John Lee Hooker, with Elvis Presley, with Johnny Cash, and hell, even with the Boss himself, right here in this theater.
+Chuck’s bass had belonged to his father and grandfather, and, at least according to Chuck himself, has been on stage with John Lee Hooker, Elvis Presley, Johnny Cash, and even the Boss himself, right here in this theater.

 No one touches it.